 Email is one of the primary forms of private and professional communication.
-It’s a user-friendly, fast, and inexpensive tool.
+It is a user-friendly, fast, and inexpensive tool.
 Despite its advantages, there are still some precautions to be taken into consideration when both sending and receiving messages.

 Therefore, emails sent within the company are often the source of inappropriate broadcast or distribution of confidential information.
-This information would be more secure if it were stored in a single, protected environment, with information that could be accessed according to classification level.
+This information would be more secure if it were stored in a single, protected environment, with information that could be reached according to the right classification level.

 The problem with loss of information is also made worse by the use of laptop computers within the company.